Multilayer networks characterize human-mobility patterns by industry sector for the 2021 Texas winter storm: Methods

 \subsection{Regression analysis relates movements to infrastructure, demographic, and socioeconomic information}

 In Section~\ref{sec:census}, we study the in- and out-degrees for network layers and investigate how these structural properties relate to infrastructure information (i.e., derived from the POIs) as well social factors including demographic and socioeconomic information.
-To this end, we gathered data from the U.S. Census Bureau, accessing tables from the 2010 American Community Survey and filtering for year 2019 and CTs in Harris County, TX.
-For each CT, we assembled data for 13 social factors: population (B01003), population density, under 18 (DP05), under 5 (DP05), income (B19013), unemployment (DP03), poverty rate (S0601), non-white percentage (B02001), non-hispanic and non-black percentage (S0601), owner occupied percentage (B25003), renter occupied percentage (B25003), education level (S0601).
-Four key social factors are visualized in Figure \ref{fig:census}.
+To this end, we gathered data from the U.S. Census Bureau, accessing tables from the 2010 American Community Survey and filtering for year 2019 and census tracts in Harris County, TX.
+For each census tract, we assembled data for 13 social factors: population (B01003), population density, under 18 (DP05), under 5 (DP05), income (B19013), unemployment (DP03), poverty rate (S0601), non-white percentage (B02001), non-hispanic and non-black percentage (S0601), owner occupied percentage (B25003), renter occupied percentage (B25003), education level (S0601).

-To identify which social factors have the strongest correlation with the networks' in- and out-degrees, we conduct a multilinear regression.
+To identify which social factors have the strongest correlation with the networks' in- and out-degrees, we conduct a multivariate linear regression.
 Noting that some social factors are correlated, provide redundant information, and cause regression instability, we sought to obtain a smaller set of social factors.
-Specifically, we conducted a variance inflation factor (VIF) test to identify and remove variables having multicollinearity, which can distort regression coefficients and reduce the model's reliability.
+Specifically, we conducted variance inflation factor (VIF) tests to identify and remove variables having multicollinearity, which can distort regression coefficients and reduce the model's reliability.
 For each social factor, $X^{(i)} \in \mathbb{R}^{786}, i=1,\dots,13$, we calculated $VIF_i = 1/(1-R^2_i)$, where

 $R^2_i$ is called the coefficient of determination.
 Here, each $\hat{X}^{(i)}$ is a predicted value from regression and $\bar{X}^{(i)}$ is the mean across observed values.

-We successively removed variables with the highest VIF (implemented using the \textit{statsmodels} module in Python) until all VIFs were less than five, leaving the following six social factors and VIFs shown in Table \ref{tab:vif}.
+In Table \ref{tab:vif}, we summarize our results for several VIF tests that were were run using the \textit{statsmodels} module in Python.
+For Test 1, we used 12 predictors that span three categories: demographic, socioeconomic, and race/ethnicity.
+In Test 2, we removed a predictor from each category, which were selected based on having a high VIF value in Test 1.
+For Test 3, we removed two predictors with the highest VIF values from Test 2.
+Finally, Test 4 showed that the VIF values of all remaining predictors were less than 5 (which is a standard threshold in VIF tests).
+The final six predictors are: population, population density, income, unemployment \%, poverty rate \%, and non-white \%.